 "We better preserve the well-being of the clinician, which is better for the patient," DiFazio said.
 "The clinician is more effective, they communicate better and are more attentive to their lab results."

-While some challenges remain with some sign-ons taking longer during high volume time, Children's National Health System anticipates an upcoming upgrade will remedy the challenge and allow physicians to see even faster turnaround times as they move from workstation to workstation.
+While some challenges remain with some sign-ons taking longer during high volume time, Children’s National Hospital anticipates an upcoming upgrade will remedy the challenge and allow physicians to see even faster turnaround times as they move from workstation to workstation.

 1Savings of eight seconds estimated from a manual time study utilizing a stopwatch on one computer.